buildwithgrove/path/README.md

 This is required for:

-- User-specified app settings (e.g. secret key, allowlists, etc.)
+- User-specified app settings (e.g. secret key, etc.)
 - Metering and billing of service requests (e.g. charging users $2 per 1 million requests)
 - Rate limiting of service requests by throughput (e.g. 30 req / second) and/or capacity (e.g. 1M req / month)